luizomf/files-from-template/README.md

 A config file is a `JSON` file that teach `files-from-template` how to create the output file.

 It is pretty simple, but it must have at least two keys: `templateFilePath` and `outputFilePath`.
 An optional key `template` may be used to replace handlebars variables.
-See below:
+See bellow:

 ```json
 {